 Advisors want wholesalers to step up and act as business consultants who can help them meet those challenges.
 For Lisa, the key question was, “What’s the best way to make that pretty significant, transition?”

-Developing a modern, service-based approach to the advisor
+How developing a modern, service-based approach will help deliver value to the advisor

 To me, the answer lies in reframing the wholesaler approach and using the right technology to deliver the value advisors are looking for.
 Leveraging technology to become the tech-enabled business consultant advisors are eager to work with, can begin by implementing a digital platform that enables portfolio optimization, investment analysis, and creates report generation tools.